Jordan-Neumann/Jordan_Neumann_Portfolio/README.md

 * Built an interactive dashboard in Tableau to explore police shooting data from 2015 through 2020.
 * View the visualization [here](https://public.tableau.com/profile/jordan3434#!/vizhome/FatalPoliceShootings2015-2020_16098865748980/Dashboard).
 * View the data [here](https://github.com/washingtonpost/data-police-shootings).
+* I plan to add additional graphics that analyse shootings as a percent of population, police encounters, and contributions to violent crime.

 ### Baby Name Popularity
 * Built an interactive application with RShiny to explore the popularity of baby names in New Zealand from 1954 though 2018.